efsalvarenga/CV/index.md

-- 14 years' experience and passionate about technology, capturing in-depth commercial awareness for technical industries such as oil & gas, utilities and new energies
+- 14 years' experience and passionate about Oil & Energy, capturing in-depth commercial awareness across E&P, refining, utilities and new energies
 - Skillful in slicing and dicing complex problems into manageable sub-components
 - My engineering background is supported by further academic education in operational research and management sciences
 - Curious with current research, up-to-date through academic papers, industry journals and self-development
 - Out of the office I enjoy spending time with my family, power-lifting, trekking and cycling

-> Find me on [LinkedIn](https://www.linkedin.com/in/efs-alvarenga/) or contact me on [estevao.alvarenga@gmail.com](estevao.alvarenga@gmail.com).

 ## Professional Experience